 Breathability

-Spending time in the hot sun while wearing a long-sleeved shirt isn't always easy.
-The breathability of your sun shirt goes a long way toward your ability to stand wearing it on triple-digit days.
-To test breathability, we checked out the thickness and weight of fabrics, venting options, and drying speed, and wore each shirt during high-output activities to see how they function when we got sweaty.
+When it's tuly hot outside, covering up with more fabric doesn't always sound appealing.
+The breathability of your sun shirt goes a long way toward your willingness to wear it on days when temps hit the triple-digits.
+To test breathability, we checked fabric thickness and weight, venting options, and drying speed, and wore each shirt during high-output activities to see how they performed when we got sweaty.

-Again, the thin and lightweight OR Echo Hoodie and Mountain Hardwear Crater Lake Hoody stand out in this category for being breathable, especially for activities.
+The thin and lightweight OR Echo Hoodie and Mountain Hardwear Crater Lake Hoody stand out in this category for their breathability, especially during activities when you're moving enough to work up a sweat.
 They come in mostly light colors, which helps them to reflect more sun than they absorb.
-The REI Sahara Long Sleeve also earns high marks, with buttons that allow you to open up the collar and wide, well-placed back vents.
+The REI Sahara Long Sleeve button-down also earns high marks, with well-placed back vents and buttons all the way down the front that allow you to open up and dump some heat now and then.

 The Columbia Silver Ridge Utility is another breathable option.
 With quick-drying, thin fabric, a looser fit to facilitate airflow, and large, strategically placed vents, this shirt is very wearable even on hot days.

-Interestingly, the Sahara Shade Hoodie is made of thicker fabric than most others we tested, yet it is surprisingly breathable because of the loose, flowy fit, designed to catch even the slightest breeze.
+Interestingly, the Sahara Shade Hoodie is made of thicker fabric than most others we tested, yet it is surprisingly breathable thanks to its loose, flowy fit, which catches even the slightest breeze.
 It has a long drop hem on the front and back, with high-cut sides that leave plenty of space for air to pass through without exposing you to the blazing sun.
-Wearing this shirt in your normal size may produce a tunic-like fit — plenty baggy enough that gentle winds or even just the buffeting air caused by walking around manage to find the way inside for ventilation.
+The fit is relaxed enough that gentle winds, or even just the buffeting air from walking around, can find their way inside for ventilation.

 Versatility

-Versatility is a broad metric.
-In assessing each shirt's versatility, we consider the activities that can be accomplished with high functionality.
-We took these shirts paddling, running, climbing, biking, and more, to consider where they excelled and where they fell short.
-While subjective, we also considered each shirt's overall style, and if we could wear it seamlessly from time out on the water to dinner and drinks.
-We considered it a bonus if the shirt was both highly functional and made us look like a million bucks.
+We consider the activities for which each shirt works best.
+We took these shirts paddling, running, climbing, biking, and more, to sus out the technical performance, but we also considered each shirt's overall style and comfort.
+Some options are great simply because we could wear them seamlessly from time out on the water to dinner and drinks at the local brew pub after.
+Top scorers are both highly functional and make you look like a million bucks.

 A winner in this metric is the REI Sahara Long Sleeve.
 As a button-up, collared shirt, it goes seamlessly between environments, settings, and activities.
 It's as easily worn on the trail or the water as it is in the office or a cafe.
-It's a fairly flattering shirt across many body types and comes in colors we think are flattering without being too in-your-face.
-Even testers who normally aren't fans of collared shirts appreciated the style of the Sahara and the ability to wear it in multiple settings all within the same day, eliminating the need to keep a spare shirt in your car to change into between hiking and meeting the gals for a cocktail.
+It's a fairly flattering shirt across many body types and comes in a range of colors that will suit most people.
+Even testers who normally aren't fans of collared shirts appreciated the Sahara's style and the ability to wear it in multiple settings on the same day, eliminating the need to keep a spare shirt in your car to change into between activities.

-The Mountain Hardwear Crater Lake scored above average in this metric.
-Its aesthetic is solidly sporty-chic, and it's functionally versatile across many activities.
+The Mountain Hardwear Crater Lake has a solidly sporty-chic aesthetic, and it's functionally versatile across many activities.
 We loved wearing this top for everything from trail runs to paddling sessions to mornings at the farmer's market.
+It is a more casual top, but it will fit right into a sporty wardrobe without looking too technical.

-Though a solidly athletic-looking shirt, the Echo Hoodie scores high marks for versatility across the sheer number of activities, environments, and temperatures in which we're happy to wear it.
+The Echo Hoodie definitely has a more technical-athletic look, but it scores high marks for versatility, thanks to the sheer number of activities, environments, and temperatures in which we're happy to wear it.
 The Baleaf Crew is a fairly versatile option.
 It lacks just about any athletic-specific features, has raglan sleeves, and comes in a wide variety of colors that offer something for just about everyone.
-The same goes for the Free Fly Bamboo Shade Hoodie II, which we happily wore for everything from climbing and paddling to mountain biking and Farmer's Market browsing.
+The same goes for the Free Fly Bamboo Shade Hoodie II, which we happily wore for everything from climbing and paddling to mountain biking and farmer's market browsing.

 Durability

 Both the Sahara Long Sleeve and the Silver Ridge Utility are constructed of sturdy material that withstood a lot of abuse from our testers.
-The Silver Ridge Utility is even sewn with ripstop nylon to help put your mind at ease.
+The Silver Ridge Utility is even sewn with ripstop nylon that prevents small tears from spreading.
 Both of these shirts are well-made with reinforced seams and thoughtful features to help them last the years.
-They showed nearly no wear, stains, or snags throughout our intensive testing process.
+They showed virtually no wear, stains, or snags throughout our intensive testing.

-Both the BD Alpenglow and OR Echo Hoodieseem fairly durable, with visually similar textures of fabric and flat-sewn seams.
-While the Alpenglow Hoody and two older versions of the Echo Hoodie picked up a couple of tiny snags during our testing, the Echo, at least, seems to have improved more recently.
+Both the BD Alpenglow and OR Echo Hoodie are fairly durable, but a little lower on the list.
+They have visually similar fabric textures and flat-sewn seams; however, both shirts have picked up a few snags in past rounds of testing.
+Luckily, the Echo, at least, seems to have improved more recently.
 Our main tester took a nasty fall on broken asphalt during a run while wearing the Echo and utilizing its thumbholes.
 While her palms were much worse for the wear, with several deep cuts and a significant chunk of missing skin, the cuff of the Echo had just a single minor rip.
-In the year+ since that accident, despite continued and repeated wear and washing, those small tears have failed to grow any larger.
+In the years since that accident, those small tears have failed to grow any larger, even after regular wear.

 The Carve Designs Cruz Rashguard feels solid enough at first, but ripped the first time we tried to undo the side ties to make the torso longer.
 The seam holding the two sides of the ties split right down the middle.
-The shirt is still wearable with minor holes, but we're rather disappointed at how quickly it came apart with just regular use.
-We also found that the side ties tend to get caught in the tops of pants and swimsuit bottoms.
+The shirt is still wearable with minor holes, but we're rather disappointed that it came apart so quickly.

-Several of the shirts we tested come with a claim of odor treatment by either blocking the odor itself or blocking bacterial growth that leads to odor.
-We tested every claim by going for a long run in the midday sun and heat, then leaving the shirt in a pile to smell the next morning.
+Several of the shirts we tested come with a claim of odor resistance, and we tested every claim by going for a long run in the midday sun and heat, then leaving the shirt in a pile until the next morning to accumulate smell.
 Only the Alpenglow Hoody and Tropic Comfort Natural Hoody seemed to have any noticeable resistance to odor.
-We're unsure if this effect will be able to last through years of laundering, but we appreciate it while it's working.
+We're unsure if this effect will last through years of laundering, but we appreciate it while it's working.

 How To Choose a Sun Shirt